 - Required for both independent trekkers and those trekking with a guide.

-Most trekking routes pass through protected areas, like conversations and national parks regions each requiring specific permits:
+Most trekking routes pass through protected areas, like conservation and national park regions, each requiring specific permits:

 Annapurna Conservation Area Permit (ACAP):